 With a population of about one million people, Marrakech is still only the 4th largest city in the Kingdom of Morocco.
 Situated at the base of the snow-capped Atlas Mountains, on a clear day, the view from the many rooftop restaurants and patios is absolutely unbelievable!

 Tourism has been steadily increasing in Marrakech and 2017 was a record year.
 For the first time in history, the city welcomed over 2 million tourists in a year with more than 6 million overnight stays.
-On the international level, Marrakech ranked 6th in the most visited cities by the French during 2017.
+On the international level, Marrakech ranked 6th among the most visited cities by the French in 2017.
 Tourists are flocking to Marrakech for the beautiful architecture, the vibrant colors, the inexpensive shopping, and the delectable cuisine!

 There’s never a dull moment in this bustling city.
 Read on to learn all about the best things to see and do during your trip to the magical city of Marrakech!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).